Colon (punctuation): Programming languages

-Many programming languages, most notably ALGOL, Pascal and Ada, use a colon and equals sign := as the assignment operator, to distinguish it from a single equals = which is an equality test (C instead uses a single equals as assignment, and a double equals == as the equality test).
+Many programming languages, most notably ALGOL, Pascal, and Ada, use a colon and equals sign := as the assignment operator, to distinguish it from a single equals = which is an equality test (C instead uses a single equals as assignment, and a double equals == as the equality test).

 Many languages including C and Java use the colon to indicate the text before it is a label, such as a target for a goto or an introduction to a case in a switch statement.
 In a related use, Python uses a colon to separate a control statement (the clause header) from the block of statements it controls (the suite).

 In many languages, including JavaScript, colons are used to define name–value pairs in a dictionary or object.
 This is also used by data formats such as JSON.
 Some other languages use an equals sign.

-The colon is used as part of the ?: conditional operator in C and many other languages.
+The colon is used as part of the ?: conditional operator in many programming languages including C.

-C++ and Rust use a double colon as the scope resolution operator/namespace qualification, and class member access.
+C++ and Rust use a double colon as the scope resolution operator, namespace qualification, and class member access.
 This is unlike some other languages, which use periods to do so.
 Another language using colons for scope resolution is Erlang, which uses a single colon.
 In C#, the double colon is used to access a member of an aliased namespace.
 Similarly in Java, the double colon is used to retrieve a method reference.

 In BASIC, it is used as a separator between the statements or instructions in a single line.
 Most other languages use a semicolon, but BASIC had used semicolon to separate items in print statements.

 In Forth, a colon precedes definition of a new word.